tasanuma-00/Raspberry-Pi-Security-Camera-using-Google-Coral-USB-Accelerator/README.md

 # Raspberry-Pi-Security-Camera-using-Google-Coral-USB-Accelerator

-Project Description: In this project, I perform object detection on the
-	Raspberry Pi using the Google Coral USB Accelerator.
-A mobilenet_ssd _v2_coco_quant_postproces_edgetpu.tflite tensorflow lite model from
-	Google is used in my project.
+In this project, I perform object detection on the Raspberry Pi using the Google Coral USB Accelerator.
+A mobilenet_ssd _v2_coco_quant_postproces_edgetpu.tflite tensorflow lite model from Google is used in my project.
 This project is modified as a security camera, filming a 15-second video and sending a text message via Pushetta when a pre-set object from the coco_labels.txt is detected and logging the objects detected every second to a text file.
 Both the video and text file will be uploaded to Google Drive.

 Project Dependencies:
 	~/python-tflite-source/edgetpu/demo